OPRAH'S DEAD SON

 "Isn't it gonna be harder to get her to go along with anything else?"

 "Nah.
-My dad's pretty persuasive."
+Dad's pretty persuasive."
 Diane's wistful, at ease, matter-of-fact, resigned.
 She removes a strand of hair from her cheek, turns back toward what she's got cooking on the burners of the stove and sings:

 "Hey, good-lookin', what'cha got cookin',